-You activate the automatic high beam by rotating the ring on the left-hand steering wheel stalk to the automatic high beam symbol $\equiv \mathbb{C}$.
+You activate the automatic high beam by rotating the ring on the left-hand steering wheel stalk to the automatic high beam symbol $\equiv [A]$.
 The ring always springs back to the automatic lights mode AUTO.

-When the automatic high beam is enabled, your car automatically adapts the beam pattern to avoid dazzling other road users.
+When the automatic high beam is enabled, your car automatically switches between the high beam and the passing beam to avoid dazzling other road users.